 In my opinion, if you’re willing to hustle, contact your entire network, and aggressively pursue new sales prospects, it is possible to make good money with Greatway Financial.
 But if you’re this much of a go-getter, why not consider starting your own business instead?

 As I mentioned, there are some concerning anecdotes on review websites regarding advisors taking advantage of the low financial literacy of newcomers to Canada.
 If your pursuit of making more money jeopardizes others’ economic well-being, is it really worth it?

 Not only that, but you may also risk damage to your reputation and maybe even your personal relationships in an effort to make more money and recruit others into the business.

 If it sounds like your network and skills would be a good fit for Greatway Financial, I would recommend doing your research before starting.
 I have also read online that many of the clients of Greatway are actually their advisors, which is quite interesting.

-It sounds like there is a bubble within the organization that has formed a firm bond and community around this company, and in a sense, everybody has a vested interest.
+It sounds like a bubble within the organization has formed a firm bond and community around this company, and in a sense, everybody has a vested interest.

 No, Greatway Financial is not associated with World Financial Group (WFG).
-However, the current founder and CEO of the company, Marlon Antonio, was previously the CEO of WFG for about four years.
+However, the current founder and CEO of the company, Marlon Antonio, previously worked at WFG for about four years.
 Both companies use similar marketing techniques.